realm/realm-js/packages/realm/DOCUMENTATION.md

-For sake of consistency, here are some general principles to follow when writing JSDoc for Realm classes' properties and methods.
+For sake of consistency, here are some general principles to follow when writing [TSDoc](https://tsdoc.org/) for Realm classes' properties and methods.

 ### Methods:
 Here are all the tags Realm class methods are likely to have, **listed in the order that they should be described in**.